Skip to content

 Since programming a single finite state machine is very easy, using hand-coding or tools from various vendors, we encourage trying such simple designs with our software to illustrate how our concepts are applied.

-The full power of the StateWORKS approach is only apparent in large-scale real-life projects, typically employing 10 to 100 finite state machines within a system.
+The full power of the StateWORKS approach becomes apparent in large-scale, real-life projects, typically employing 10 to 100 finite state machines within a system.

-1. StateWORKS is used to fully generate applications, and has to include detail which UML can not express.
-(This is also why we don’t generate XMI files: we do generate XML files of designs and our format is published, and expresses aspects of detail which XMI can not handle.)
+1. StateWORKS is used to fully generate applications and must include detail that UML cannot express.
+(This is also why we do not generate XMI files: we do generate XML files of designs, and our format is published and expresses aspects of detail that XMI cannot handle.)

-2. UML has fundamental limitations which restrict it to top-level overviews of projects:
+2. UML has fundamental limitations that restrict it to top-level overviews of projects:

-it is O.K. for the systems analysts, but not for generating final software: despite claims made by some sponsors.
+it is OK for systems analysts, but not for generating final software, despite claims made by some sponsors.

-In contrast, the StateWORKS design process is one of designing the final product, rather than just describing roughly how it should work.
-In fact the process brings all the problems to light, rather than leaving them to be resolved later when coding.
+In contrast, the StateWORKS design process focuses on designing the final product, rather than just describing roughly how it should work.
+In fact, the process brings all problems to light instead of leaving them to be resolved later during coding.

-3. The finite state machine concept of UML is fundamentally flawed, and drives towards excessive and unmanageable complexity.
-StateWORKS encourages design with small modules, each simple enough to understand, and linked together hierarchically to make the entire system.
-The top levels of the hierarchy are clear enough that they can be used to discuss the project with management or customers.
+3. The finite state machine concept in UML is fundamentally flawed and leads to excessive and unmanageable complexity.
+StateWORKS encourages design with small modules, each simple enough to understand, and linked together hierarchically to form the entire system.
+The top levels of the hierarchy are clear enough to be used for discussion with management or customers.

 4. UML does not offer solutions for communication between tasks in a multitasking system.

-5. UML can be used to specify subsystems, but cannot specify the detailed behavior (i.e., control flow) of entire software systems.
-Even less can it be used to automate the later stages of detailed software production, such as coding.
+5. UML can be used to specify subsystems but cannot specify the detailed behavior (i.e., control flow) of entire software systems.
+Even less can it be used to automate later stages of software production, such as coding.

-6. UML is overly complex, especially in its use of many different but confusing graphical symbols and its multiple ways of expressing the same idea, while StateWORKS is solidly based on simple and elegant finite state machine concepts well-known for many decades, and has a shallow “learning curve”!
+6. UML is overly complex, especially in its use of many different and sometimes confusing graphical symbols and its multiple ways of expressing the same idea, while StateWORKS is based on simple and elegant finite state machine concepts that have been well known for many decades and has a shallow learning curve.